Matthieu-Gallet/GPR-robust-inversion/README.md

 └── results
 ```

-The main package is located in **MIRAG/** directory, which can be copied in any of your projets if needing to use the tools developed here.
+The main package is located in **MIRAG/** directory, which can be copied in any of your projects if needing to use the tools developed here.
 A documentation is available in **docs/** directory.
-An example image provided by Geolithe (which we thanks for) is available in **data/**.
-Finally experiments YAML files are stored in **experiments/** and **results/** is the default directory where the results of an experiment are sotred.
+An example image provided by Geolithe (which we thank for) is available in **data/**.
+Finally, experiments YAML files are stored in **experiments/** and **results/** is the default directory where the results of an experiment are stored.

 ### Launching an experiment